LucasTramonte/OpenFinanceAI/README.md

      ```

 ## Actual problems :
-### 1. Resource Generation Issues
+### 1. Resource Generation Issues with Streamlit Application
-This problem occurs when a lot of jobs are being launched at the same time in the DCE!
-However we managed to run our code and obtain generation results with Qwen2-VL-2B-Instruct.
+This issue arises when multiple jobs are launched simultaneously in the DCE.
+We successfully ran our code and generated results using Qwen2-VL-2B-Instruct and Qwen/Qwen2.5-VL-7B-Instruct with the scripts `Colpali_Qwen.py` and `Colpali_Qwen2_5.py`.
+However, we encounter a CUDA out-of-memory error when attempting to use the Streamlit Application.

-Loading checkpoint shards: 100%|█████████████████████████████████████████████████████████████████████████████████████| 2/2 [00:01<00:00,  1.48it/s]
-Image index : 12
-Traceback (most recent call last):
-  File "/usr/users/openfinanceai/tramonte_luc/Colpali_Vision_RAG.py", line 77, in <module>
-    generated_ids = model.generate(**inputs, max_new_tokens=2)
-    .
-    .
-    .
-torch.OutOfMemoryError: CUDA out of memory.
-Tried to allocate 19.68 GiB.
-GPU 0 has a total capacity of 23.68 GiB of which 11.88 GiB is free.
-Including non-PyTorch memory, this process has 11.79 GiB memory in use.
-Of the allocated memory 11.44 GiB is allocated by PyTorch, and 43.59 MiB is reserved by PyTorch but unallocated.
-If reserved but unallocated memory is large try setting PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to avoid fragmentation.
-See documentation for Memory Management  (https://pytorch.org/docs/stable/notes/cuda.html#environment-variables)

-## Future Directions

-### 1. Streamlit Application

 1. Go to  the [interactive desktop](https://dev.dce-cs.fr/pun/sys/dashboard/batch_connect/sys/bc_desktop/dce/session_contexts/new) from DCE